firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 across hosts, target behavior observed in an FPGA-hosted simulation should be exactly reproducible in a metasimulation.

-Generally, meta-simulators are only slightly slower than target-level ones.
+Generally, metasimulators are only slightly slower than target-level ones.
 This illustrated in the chart below.

 ====== ===== =======  ========= ============= =============